 About the Library and its Community

-Since it first opened its doors at the end of the 19th century, The Ferguson Library has been the heart of the Stamford community, a place of learning and education, a gathering place where people could meet and exchange ideas.
-As Stamford grew and changed, The Ferguson Library grew along with it.
-In 1911, The Ferguson became a free public library, embracing the concept that knowledge should be available to all, regardless of ability to pay.
+Since it first opened its doors at the end of the 19th century, the Ferguson Library has been the heart of the Stamford community, a place of learning and education, a gathering place where people could meet and exchange ideas.
+As Stamford grew and changed, the library grew along with it.
+In 1911, the Ferguson Library became a free public library, embracing the concept that knowledge should be available to all, regardless of ability to pay.

 The Main Library (DiMattia Building) is open seven days a week.
-It is located in the heart of downtown Stamford in a 1909 building that underwent a top-to-bottom renovation in 2010.
+It is located in the heart of downtown Stamford in a historic building.
 The collections in this facility are extensive and serve as the backbone of the whole system.
-A new materials room off the lobby features new books and DVDS, and offers a light-filled space to browse or read.
+A New Materials Room off the lobby offers a light-filled space to browse or read.
 Our Youth Services Department is housed on both the first floor and lower levels, with large collections and technology stations for children and teens.
-The Main Library’s second floor is our dedicated research floor, and includes the Technology Hub as well as research guides and other special collections.
+The Main Library’s second floor is our dedicated research floor, and includes the Technology Center as well as research guides and other special collections.

-The Harry Bennett Branch, located in North Stamford, has popular titles in many formats for children, teens and adults.
-The branch has internet and research workstations throughout, as well as preschool computer terminals and a carpeted story circle for children’s programs.
-The Harry Bennett Branch offers programming for children, teens and adults, including a popular monthly book discussion series.
+The Harry Bennett Branch, across from Turn of River Middle School, is our busiest branch and has a large collection of popular titles in many formats for children, teens and adults.
+The branch offers programming for all ages, including a popular monthly book discussion series.

 The Weed Memorial & Hollander Branch, located in a renovated 19th century farmhouse, is the hub of the Springdale neighborhood, within walking distance for many residents.
 In addition to its collection of books and other materials for children and adults, Weed sponsors many popular programs, such as preschool storytimes and adult book discussions.
-Springdale school children frequently visit the branch on field trips, and the cozy fireplace room is a popular spot on cold winter days.
+Its cozy fireplace room is a popular spot on winter days.

-The South End Branch, which celebrated its 50th anniversary in 2020, is located in the Lathon Wider Community Center in Stamford's South End, a fast-growing, changing neighborhood.
-The branch serves a diverse community, which includes many recent immigrants, and has an eclectic, culturally diverse collection, including Spanish language, and French/Creole materials, self-help materials, popular reading and children’s books.
-South End offers many educational and recreational programs, including parent/child workshops, Homework Cafe, music and cultural programs and a long-running adult book discussion that focuses on African and African-American authors.
+The South End Branch is located in the Lathon Wider Community Center in Stamford's South End, a fast-growing, changing neighborhood.
+The branch serves a diverse community, which includes many recent immigrants, and has an eclectic, culturally diverse collection.
+South End offers many educational and recreational programs, including Homework Cafe, music and cultural programs and a long-running adult book discussion that focuses on African and African-American authors.

-Ferguson Library’s travelling Branch, The Bookmobile, brings library services to the entire Stamford community, with regularly scheduled stops at child care centers, senior housing, parks, shopping centers, and neighborhoods.
-The Bookmobile collection includes both adult and children’s materials.
+The Bookmobile has regularly scheduled stops at child care centers, senior housing, parks, and other neighborhood locations.
+Its collection includes both adult and children’s materials.

 Equity, Diversity and Inclusion